Airomad/Udacity-ES6-Javascript-Improved/README.md

 ## Notes:
 - **Destructuring** - Borrows inspiration from languages like Perl and Python by allowing you to specify the elements you want to extract from an array or object on the left side of an assignment.
+- **Variadic functions** - Functions that take an indefinite number of arguments.

 ## Useful links:
 - [String Interpolation on Wikipedia](https://en.wikipedia.org/wiki/String_interpolation)